-In an effort to reduce the records retention burden for districts, beginning in school year 2021/2022, the MIS2000 database will store all new COEs.
+To reduce the records retention burden for districts, beginning in school year 2021/2022, the MIS2000 database will store all new COEs.
 As a result, some COEs created in the Web System will require attachments to be uploaded prior to submitting to the MEO.
 COEs that will require an attachment are:

-- COEs requiring one or more ink signatures. - o For COEs with two or more pages, ink signatures must be collected on all pages. - COEs that require a map for moves of 20 miles or more in a 15K+ district. - Note: COEs that are signed entirely electronically AND document moves across district boundaries do not require any attachments.
+- COEs requiring one or more ink signatures or electronic signatures obtained outside of the Web System. - o For COEs with two or more pages, signatures must be collected on all pages. - For one-page COEs that have an additional comments page attached due to the length of the comments, both pages of the hard copy COE are required to be uploaded into the Web System. - For COEs signed with electronic signatures obtained outside of the Web System, the signature confirmation page should also be attached if applicable to the program used to gather the signatures. - COEs that require a map for moves of 20 miles or more in a 15K+ district. - Multiple maps may be required if additional moves were to other locations, and/or if the worker and the children reside in different residences.
+Maps are required for any moves made within district boundaries for both the worker and the children. - Note: COEs that are signed entirely electronically using the Web System AND document moves across district boundaries do not require any attachments.